systopia/de.systopia.birthdays/README.md

 ![image](docs/images/birthday_report.png)

-## Automatical birthday mailings (NEW feature)
+## Automatic birthday mailings (NEW feature)
 With version 1.5 this extension now provides an API for sending birthday greetings automatically via e-mail using CiviCRM's scheduled jobs.

-Please note: With default settings no e-mail will be sent after upgrading to this verison.
+Please note: With default settings no e-mail will be sent after upgrading to this version.
 E-Mail only will be sent if triggering an APIv3 or APIv4 birthday action manually or by using scheduled jobs.

 ### Settings Menu
-This page provides a step by step integrated settings guide on how to setup your Civi for automated birthday email notifications
+This page provides a step by step integrated settings guide on how to set up your Civi for automated birthday email notifications

 Navigate to (either or):